-Maderia is a destination of astonishing beauty that will captivate all tourists who visit it.
-The island is a breath-taking mixture of massive mountains, jagged cliffs, lush forests and flower gardens while the residents of the island exhibit the welcoming and hospitably culture of the Portuguese.
+Madeira is a destination of varied and astonishing natural beauty that will enthrall all visitors.
+The island is a breath-taking mixture of massive mountains, jagged cliffs, lush forests and pretty flower gardens.
+The people of the towns are welcoming and generous reflecting the hospitable nature of the Portuguese.
 Madeira offers a very different style of holiday with a vast array of varied activities and sights while offering tremendous value for money.
-Maderia is a great destination for a holiday so Let us at Madeira-Portugal-Guide show you how to get the most of this wonderful holiday location.
+Madeira is a great destination for a holiday, so let us at Madeira-Portugal-Guide show to you this wonderful destination.

 Getting Started With Madeira Portugal

 Extended Introduction to Madeira

 Madeira is a territory of Portugal but it is significantly closer to mainland Africa (800km) than to Lisbon (1,200km) and the Canary Islands are less than 400km to the south.
 Madeira is known as the ‘island of the eternal spring’ due to its weather, which is amazing all through the year.

 The expected temperature extremes of the southern location are tempered by the Atlantic Ocean, while the mountains and moisture-laden winds ensure rains fall and keep the island lush and green.
 The actual temperature of Madeira hardly alters during the year and this makes Madeira an almost year round holiday destination.

 The stunning views from the mountains of Madeira